 An important thing to note is that riskier investments are generally considered ones with greater volatility and potential for negative returns.

-When it comes to high-risk stocks and other investments involving significant risk, wise investors often follow the adage “never invest more than you can afford to lose.
+When it comes to high-risk stocks and other investments involving significant risk, wise investors often follow the adage: never invest more than you can afford to lose.
 High-risk investors must be prepared for the possibility of losing a significant amount or the entirety of their funds.